dbt-labs/dbt-audit-helper/README.md

 ## Compare Columns

-### compare_which_columns_differ ([source](macros/compare_which_columns_differ.sql))
+### compare_which_query_columns_differ ([source](macros/compare_which_query_columns_differ.sql))

-This macro generates SQL that can be used to detect which common columns between two relations contain _any_ value level changes.
+This macro generates SQL that can be used to detect which columns returned by two queries contain _any_ value level changes.

 It does not return the magnitude of the change, only whether or not a difference has occurred.

-This can be useful when comparing two versions of a model between development and production environments.
+Only records that exist in both queries (as determined by the primary key) are considered.

 #### Output

-The generated query returns whether or not each column has any differecnes:
+The generated query returns whether or not each column has any differences:

 | column_name | has_difference |
 |-------------|----------------|